saberman888/Reddit-Save-Tool/README.md

 ```

 ## Imgur on RSA/RST
-As of October 27, RSA is able to download albums and images.
+As of October 27, RSA is able to download albums and images from Imgur using It's API.
 This can be enabled by adding a client id in settings.json
 To get this ID, go to your Applications in your account settings on Imgur and register RSA.

 ## Known Issues / Notes